SEO Strategy plan for a new website

 Optimize Page URLs

-For example, the page that promotes Parties could have simply been structured as follows:
+For example, the page that promotes Parties could well have been structured as follows:

 https://www.mini-engineers.com/parties